sethpulsipher/astro-starter/README.md

 Next, it is recommended to update `data/client.json` with some new information about this project.
 Through the power of templating, the project's `<head>` and contact information will automatically be filled out, providing a first peek into some of the benefits of SSGs.

-You can find all of CodeStitches `:root` variables, as well as .cs-topper, .cs-title and .cs-text, within the `root` stylesheet.
+You can find all of CodeStitches `:root` variables, as well as .topper, .title and .text, within the `root` stylesheet.
 Feel free to adjust these, or use our Content Flair micro-stitches, to update site-wide styles quickly.

 <a name="prerequisites"></a>